 How to Find Your IP Address on Windows 11

-Your IP address is a unique numerical label assigned to your device when it connects to a computer network, acting like a digital street address.
+Your IP address is a unique numerical label assigned to your device when it connects to a network, serving as your digital street address.

-On Windows 11, your IPv4 address is typically a four-part number separated by dots, such as 192.168.1.100.
-Knowing this address helps you connect to your PC remotely or troubleshoot network issues.
+On Windows 11, your public IPv4 address is often a four-part number like 203.0.113.45.
+Knowing this helps you troubleshoot network issues or set up remote access.

 Find your IP address using Settings